 It is of this DJ’s opinion that two wireless lavaliere microphones are the professional standard for the ceremony where only the bride, groom, and officiant need to be mic’d up.
 Unless provided for a reader or song performer, a wireless handheld microphone, even on a stand, is simply unprofessional and is far too obtrusive for photos and video.
+The only exception would be extreme wind, as lavliere microphones are far too sensitive in the wind.
 Do it right, or find another DJ that can.

 10. Do you have any special electrical needs that I need to inform my venue about?

-Unless there is a need for a 240-volt power distribution box, or extremely long power extension cords, the answer to this question is likely no. However, some venues may have antiquated two-prong receptacles that may need special grounded adapters in other to work with modern day electronics.
-So, it is important for the DJ to either be familiar with the venue, or make plans well in advance of the wedding day to visit the venue and evaluate if any special electrical requirements will be necessary.
+Unless there is a need for a 240-volt power distribution box, or extremely long power extension cords, the answer to this question is likely no. However, some venues may have antiquated two-prong receptacles that may need special grounded adapters in order to work with modern-day electronics.
+So, it is important for the DJ to either be familiar with the venue or make plans well in advance of the wedding day to visit the venue and evaluate if any special electrical requirements will be necessary.